‘Teen Mom OG’ Star Amber Portwood Returns To Social Media After Long Absence

 Amber Portwood shocked Teen Mom fans when she was arrested back in July for domestic battery.
 Following her arrest, Amber maintained her social media presence, but went quiet for a few weeks.
-The Ashley’s Reality Roundup reports that the mom-of-two returned to Instagram Live in the early morning hours.
+The Ashley’s Reality Roundup reports that the mom-of-two returned to Instagram live in the early morning hours.
 Amber also posted an Instagram photo on Friday morning.

 “But he who endures to the end shall be saved,” Amber wrote.
 While the photo obtained over 5,000 likes, Amber did not allow commenting on the photo.

-However, The Ashley reports that Amber did go onto Instagram Live recently to address her fans.
+However, The Ashley reports that Amber did go onto Instagram live recently to address her fans.
 She explained to her followers that she has been “laying low.”

 “It’s been really crazy to go through my DMs lately because of all the negativity; however, I just kind of stopped doing that.
 But I’ll be back in my DMs and on here talking to you guys soon, helping out with things.
 That’s the number one thing I love to do.
 I’ve definitely found peace, staying strong….I’m doing OK.
 I’m OK, day by day…It’s been crazy not talking to any of you guys.”